 Steps to Protect Grass In Winter

-We have created this list of how to protect grass in winter that every homeowner should follow.
+We have created this list of how to protect grass with proper lawn care in the winter.
 Follow these, and you will be giving your lawn the best chance at making it through the coldest months of the year so it can come back lush and green in the spring.

 1. Aerate Your Lawn

 Do not forget that your grass needs to breathe, just like you.
 Over time, soil gets compacted and forms tight plugs that do not allow air or water through.
 Compacted soil can also make it difficult for grass to expand its root system and for new grass seeds to sprout.

 Aerating your lawn breaks up compacted soil and creates small holes in the lawn that let more air and water in.
 The looser soil created when you aerate also makes it easier for the grass to expand and grow.
 Aerating tools look similar to pitchforks, and to use them, you simply push the tines into the dirt and twist.
 Motorized aerating tools also exist; they are similar in size to a lawn mower, and they will make the work much easier.